Domestic Abuse - Emotional Abuse, Physical Violence

 Despite popular belief - race, class and religion are not determining factors in IPV.
 Domestic violence exists in cultures all over the world.
 Surveys across the world have reported that females experience physical abuse from an intimate partner at rates no lower than 10% of the population and as high as 70%.
 [Ending Violence against Women Population Reports]

 The factors of IPV are seen as 'confusion of gender roles '(disruption between the cooperation and trust) within the relationship, and the unhealthy expectations of the abusive partner.
 I have personally seen women from all walks of life become victims of IPV.
 Some of the women are highly intelligent and totally capable materially of creating a life without a man.
-Therefore it's simple to understand: Domestic Violence is an emotionally-based issue.
+Therefore it's simple to understand: Domestic Violence is an emotion-based issue.
 This is where the reform needs to occur.

 Domestic violence, fortunately, is now recognised as much more than just physical violence.
 How is domestic violence defined?